ikyriak/ConsistentApiResponseErrors/README.md

 ## Summary

 Consistent and structured response bodies on errors are crucial when building maintainable, usable and predictable APIs.
-When building an API, it’s important to understand the challenges of the API consumers and try to help them with consistent API behaviour.
+When building an API, it’s important to understand the challenges of the API consumers and try to help them with consistent API behavior.

 The [RFC7807](https://tools.ietf.org/html/rfc7807) of the Internet Engineering Task Force ([IETF](https://www.ietf.org/)) defines a standard format for the "problem detail" as a way to carry machine-readable details of errors in an HTTP response to avoid the need to define new error response formats for HTTP APIs.
 From my perspective, the issues of RFC7807 are that it is too generic (even for many common error cases such as validation errors) and doesn’t contain much useful information for the API consumers.